 Document #11 Business License

 Wherever your business is located, it is possible that you need a business license or permit to operate.
+So, whether you’re starting a new business or already have an existing business, best sure you keep all the above-mentioned documents.

 Now that you have an idea of some of the major business documents you should keep on hand, let’s explore the best way to store and manage them.
 Document management, according to The Balance Small Business, is defined as having all of your business documents handled in a way that they can be shared, stored, organized, and even created in an efficient manner.
 There are dedicated document management systems that can help you with such tasks.
 Some can digitize your physical documents if that’s how you plan to handle them as well.
+Additionally, consider complementing your document management efforts with modern multimedia tools.
+In today’s digital age, visual content plays a crucial role in business communication.
+Utilizing video editing software can streamline the process of creating compelling video content for marketing, training and presentations.

-Another solution to document management is to employ an all-in-one customer relationship management (CRM) tool that includes enhanced document management capabilities to store all of your business documents.
+Another solution to effective document management is to employ an all-in-one customer relationship management (CRM) tool that includes enhanced document management capabilities to store all of your business documents.

 Agile CRM is one such solution that could help you organize these documents so you could access them in one location or, for documents related to your employees or vendors, you could access from the contact data.
 It can allow you to easily attach relevant documents to deals, contacts, companies, and emails in the CRM itself, making everything accessible right with your sales and marketing tool.